HomeMenu

 Description

-The stream_select of Stream for PHP runs the equivalent of the select() system call on the given arrays of streams with a timeout specified by tv_sec and tv_usec.
+The stream_select of Stream for PHP runs the equivalent of the select() system call on the given arrays of streams with a timeout specified by seconds and microseconds.

 Syntax